BIG + Topotek1 + Superflex

 But one thing is the philosophy behind the project, another the design.
 The masterplan for the park, stretching approximately 1 km from Nørrebrogade to Tagensvej, has been divided into three areas, each with a different colour marking specific functions.

-The Red Square is connected to Nørrebro's busiest street, Nørrebrogade, and thus, it is Superkilen's link to the city.
-It is also an extension of the existing adjacent sporting center, Nørrebrohallen, and offers areas for fitness, Thai boxing and skating.
-With its spaces for various sport activities as well as its Jamaican sound system, this area has a distinctly youthful vibe.
+The Red Square is directly connected to Nørrebro's busiest street, Nørrebrogade, and thus, it is Superkilen's link to the city.
+It is also an extension of the existing sporting center, Nørrebrohallen, and offers additional areas for outdoor urban sports and fitness - which coupled with the Jamaican sound system, gives the area a distinctly youthful vibe.

 The Black Square plays a central part in the masterplan.
 Devised as "an urban living room", it implies areas for more contemplative, introvert activities.
 But it also works as a setting for social gatherings and flea markets in the weekends.